tarunsaiks/Cyber-Notes-Repo/How Linux Works/Day 1 - The Big Picture.md

 CPU has multiple cores these days, but consider a single core CPU for now, they are used to run multiple process at a same time by giving each process a fraction of time (time slice) to use CPU and perform its operations.
 However, because the slices are so small, we can’t perceive them, and the system appears to be running multiple processes at the same time (a capability known as **multitasking**).

 >[!info]
->This is where the OG Computer Architecture and other complex but really interesting things come up.
+>This is where the OG Computer Architecture and other complex, but really interesting things come up.
 If you're interested, you should've joined Suhas K P sir class at NIE during 2021 pandemic, LEGEND taught us idiots well, Made it really interesting for me though.

 **CONTEXT SWITCHING**